professor/whiteboard/README.md

     3. the code must be relatively well written
     4. if you are considering using new gems, run your ideas by the maintainers first

+## Running the tests

+    # run all the tests
+    bundle exec rake

+    # run just fast tests
+    bundle exec rspec ./spec_no_rails/

 ## Conventions
 Please use JQuery and JQuery UI.
 Whenever possible, AJAX should degrade